Hiring Local Talent and Extras: Casting Across Cultures

 Database Searches

 Most agencies start with database searches before open calls.
-Professional headshots are standard, and agencies maintain detailed profiles including measurements, language skills, and special abilities.
+Pro headshots are standard, and agencies keep detailed profiles including measurements, language skills, and special abilities.
 Video reels are increasingly common for speaking roles.

 Audition Scheduling